Dhwani123p/LegalEase/README.md

 - Secure document storage
 - Privacy-compliant data handling

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-MIT License - see LICENSE file for details

 ## Support

 For issues and questions:
 - Create an issue on GitHub
-- Contact support through the application
-- Visit our help center

 ---